Fold-transversal surface code cultivation: Protocol

-\textit{Escape---}In this stage, the code is grown to a larger distance in order to protect the magic state from future errors.
-Here we propose a three-step hybrid-escape strategy.
-First, $\reg{3}$ is grown to $\rot{5}$ via a local unitary circuit~\cite{tsai2025unitary}, indicated in~\cref{fig:summary}.
-Next, $\rot{5}$ is grown to $\rot{7}$ using a conventional stabilizer measurement approach~\cite{li2015magic}.
-This is followed by post-selection of shots depending on the likelihood of an error determined by a decoder, i.e. on the \textit{complementary-gap}~\cite{gidney2025yoked,bombin2024fault,hutter2014efficient,meister2024efficient}.
-Finally, $\rot{7}$ is grown to a final larger-distance code using a unitary circuit~\cite{tsai2025unitary}.
-This growth maintains the initial fault distance 3 of the state and is crucial for ensuring a low spacetime overhead.
-The final larger-distance code may be used for further magic state distillation or directly in a quantum algorithm to teleport non-Clifford gates.
+\textit{Escape---} In this stage, the code is grown to a larger distance in order to protect the magic state from future errors.
+Here, we use a three-step escape strategy.
+First, $\reg3$ is grown to $\rot5$ via a local unitary circuit~\cite{tsai2025unitary}.
+Next, $\rot5$ is grown to $\rot7$ using a conventional stabilizer measurement approach~\cite{li2015magic}.
+Finally, $\rot7$ is unitarily grown to a final larger-distance code.
+The stabilizer measurements obtained from the growth to $\rot7$ are used for additional postselection.
+Shots are discarded depending on the likelihood of a logical error as determined by a complementary-gap-based decoder~\cite{gidney2025yoked,bombin2024fault,hutter2014efficient,meister2024efficient}.

+This three-stage escape allows us to do most of our growth unitarily, while still extracting the stabilizer information necessary for gap-based postselection.
+The reliance on primarily unitary circuits is crucial for maintaining a low spacetime overhead compared to using possibly slower and lower-fidelity stabilizer measurements on the larger-distance final code.

 We provide further details about the protocol in the appendices.
-In~\cref{app:msc-circuits} we provide circuits for key steps, and in~\cref{app:alts} we present alternatives for each stage and discuss optimizations.
-These optimizations include: the choice of magic state, injection strategy, GHZ ancilla size, pre-escape stabilizer measurements, and escape strategy.
-In~\cref{app:fd5} we outline the additional steps required for protocols with a higher fault distance; these are a straightforward extension of the $\fd{3}$ protocol that we have described above.
+In~\cref{app:msc-circuits} we provide circuits for key steps, and in~\cref{app:alts} we discuss alternative choices for each stage.
+These choices include: the magic state, injection strategy, GHZ ancilla size, pre-escape stabilizer measurement code, and escape strategy.
+In~\cref{app:fd5} we outline the additional steps required for protocols with a higher fault distance.
+These are a straightforward extension of the $\fd3$ protocol that we have described above.
+Note that we must measure the logical $H\XY$ operator additional times to achieve a higher fault distance.
+Other modifications to the $\fd5$ scheme include a modified logical Clifford measurement circuit, and the use of a local, unitary circuit~\cite{claes2025lowerdepthlocalencodingcircuits} for escape.